Canon 1D vs Sony A7 III

-The Canon EOS-1D and the Sony Alpha A7 III are two digital cameras that were revealed to the public, respectively, in September 2001 and February 2018.
+The Canon EOS-1D and the Sony Alpha A7 III are two digital cameras that were announced, respectively, in September 2001 and February 2018.
 The 1D is a DSLR, while the A7 III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-H (1D) and a full frame sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on an APS-H (1D) and a full frame (A7 III) sensor.
+The Canon has a resolution of 4.1 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 III is considerably smaller (51 percent) than the Canon 1D.
 Moreover, the A7 III is substantially lighter (59 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.